netizen-a/lapnier/README.md

-# Limine Rust Template
+# Lapnier Kernel

-This repository will demonstrate how to set up a basic kernel in Rust using Limine.
+This repository is a kernel in Rust using Limine.

 ## How to use this?